multiplex55/MyDotFiles/nvim/README.md

 command line, popup menus, and Neovim's built-in `vim.ui.input`/`vim.ui.select` prompts.
 The plugin is lazy-loaded and picks up your notify configuration to present polished floating windows for helper workflows like Koto, Rhai, and AutoHotkey.
+When the Noice-powered command-line menu offers a suggestion you want to accept, press `<C-y>` to confirm it explicitly.
+The `<CR>` key now always runs the exact command you typed, so you can continue working muscle memory for write/quit commands like `:w` or `:wq` without having to dismiss completion entries first.

 ## Custom Keymaps